GlitchyZorua/JWOS-BATCH/Readme.md

 some of them are created by Honguito98 (https://github.com/Honguito98?tab=repositories)

-i've stopped working on this since i am working on a REAL os.
+I'm still working on it, however, i am working on a real os.

 Haryie used to help me on this, but they have unfortunately passed away.